 Good software can help you segment according to categories such as:

 - Company type

 - Lead source

-With this information, you can develop an email strategy that targets demographics most closely related to key products and services, and keeps contacts engaged for the long haul.
+With this information, you can develop an email strategy that targets demographics closely related to specific products and services, keeping them engaged for the long haul.
 Growing a business isn’t just about attracting customers — it’s about retaining them on a long-term basis.

-Next, we’ll share some of the best email automation examples you can begin using ASAP.
+Next, I’ll share some of the best email automation examples you can begin using ASAP.

 The 7 Best Email Automation Workflows to Start Using Today